Jamcre/bluetti-esp32-bridge/README.md

 Pins definitions:
 The JST port on the CYD with IO22 and IO27 pins is used.
 SDA (data) is set to pin 22 SCL (clock) is set to pin 27.

+Insert the SD card into the CYD.

+Ensure the RTC is being provided via NTP (us the code in the hub folder)

 ## Software Setup
 How to install and set up CYD firmware: